 Open access publishing proposes a relatively new model for scholarly journal publishing that provides immediate, worldwide, barrier-free access to the full-text of all published articles.
 Open access allows all interested readers to view, download, print, and redistribute any article without a subscription, enabling far greater distribution of an author's work than the traditional subscription-based publishing model.
 Many authors in a variety of fields have begun to realize the benefits that open access publishing can provide in terms of increasing the impact of their work.

 Authors who publish in our open access journals retain the copyright of their work, which is released under a “Creative Commons Attribution License,” enabling the unrestricted use, distribution, and reproduction of an article in any medium, provided that the original work is properly cited.

 HJHS is an open access journal with no Article submission charges, a fee is payable by the author or research funder to cover the costs associated with publication.
 This ensures your article will be immediately and permanently free to access by everyone.

 Free for the Authors from Low-Income Countries, BPL Families and Officials from Ministry of Health.

 USD 40/article from Authors from Low-Middle Income Countries.

 (No other hidden charges) More detail for waiver policy.

-For Quality articles there is no Article Processing Charges also there are no submission charges, page charges, or color charges.
+There are no submission charges, Additional Author, page charges, or color charges.

 HJHS journal, we have not started subscription yet.
 The journal is strictly for personal, non-commercial use only.
 The selling of articles is prohibited.